tinymce/tinymce/modules/oxide/README.md

 ## Building the skins
 The build process uses [Node](http://nodejs.org/) and [Gulp](http://gulpjs.com/).
 Make sure you have both installed before you continue.

-1. Install dependencies with `yarn`.
+1. Install dependencies with `bun`.
-2. Build the skins with `yarn build`.
+2. Build the skins with `bun build`.
-3. To view the skins, run `yarn start` in this repository and go to `http://localhost:4000`.
+3. To view the skins, run `bun start` in this repository and go to `http://localhost:4000`.